dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 length => 11
 ```

-We can also set capacity with `ensureCapacity` method, length - with `setLength`.
+We can also set:
+* capacity with `ensureCapacity` - if new capacity is bigger than old, new array is allocated with new capacity length
+* length with `setLength` - call to `ensureCapacity` + fill underlying `byte[]` with 0 bytes
 ```java
 class App {
     public static void main(String[] args) {